 Moderate upper-caste Indian Americans have been quick to capitalise on her clout and claim her as their own.
 Their Indian counterparts have efficiently followed suit.
 Tamil Brahmins, in particular, have been fawning over Harris’s masala dosa video with Mindy Kaling and the latter’s utterance of the Tamil word chithi (meaning aunt) in one of her national addresses.
 In this process, however, they have harboured several hypocrisies.
 While they champion Kamala Harris (an American-born) for her Indianness, they have also routinely engaged in disparaging Sonia Gandhi (an Indian citizen) on the basis of her Italian descent.

-In another instance, Sudha Ragunathan, a Brahmin classical vocalist, was denigrated for her marriage to a Black man whereas Shyamala Gopalan’s exogamous marriage has been conveniently brushed aside.
+In another instance, Sudha Ragunathan, a Brahmin classical vocalist, was denigrated for her daughter’s marriage to Michael Murphy, a man of African descent whereas Shyamala Gopalan’s exogamous marriage has been conveniently brushed aside.
 These double standards are reflective of the Brahminical ideals that caste Hindus hold dear.

 Among the things that are especially worrisome about Kamala Harris’ candidature is her tacit endorsement of India’s growing Hindu nationalism.
 Although her self-constructed public image portrays her as a strong defender of human rights and democratic values, she has maintained a guarded silence in the face of state-sponsored violence targeted at India’s minorities.
 This is despite her past record of having taken vocal stands against repressive foreign leaders and powers, including China and Russia.